Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 :raw-latex:`\pagebreak`

-Managing The State Of An Instance .................................
+Managing the State of an Instance .................................

-A set of functions allows to operate on these state variables, notably to read and write the attributes that they contain.
+A set of WOOPER-provided functions allows to operate on these state variables, notably to read and write the attributes that they contain.

 As seen in the various examples, method implementations will access (read/write) attributes stored in the instance state, whose original version (i.e. the state of the instance at the method beginning) is always specified as their first parameter, conventionally named ``State``.

-This current state can be then modified in the method, and a final state (usually an updated version of the initial one) will be returned locally to WOOPER, thanks to the final statement in the method, one of the two ``wooper_return_state_*`` macros.
+This current state can be then modified in the method, and a final state (usually an updated version of the initial one) will be returned locally to WOOPER, thanks to a method terminator.

 Then the code (automatically instantiated by the WOOPER header in the class implementation) will loop again for this instance with this updated state, waiting for the next method call, which will possibly change again the state (and trigger side-effects), and so on.